ComposableFi/composable/frame/crowdloan-rewards/README.md

 * The remote account (from ETH or relay chain) is retrievable from the proof

-* The reward account has a positive reward balance availiable to claim
+* The reward account has a positive reward balance available to claim

 ## Rewards Workflow